dotkom/notiwall/README.md

 1. Install the latest version of [Ubuntu](http://www.ubuntu.com/desktop)
   * Write down the username and password from the installation!
   * Turn on Autologin when asked about it
-1. Open “System Settings”
+1. Open "System Settings"
   * Displays -> Set rotation to clockwise
   * Brightness & Lock -> Never turn screen off
   * Appearance -> Behavior -> Auto-hide the launcher
-1. Open “Update Manager”
+1. Open "Update Manager"
-  * Settings -> Never automatically check updates (unless it's really important to you)
+  * Settings -> Never automatically check updates (we will get back to security updates)
   * Settings -> Never notify me of a new Ubuntu version
-1. Open “Software Updater”
-  * Install updates this once
 1. Open a terminal
-  * `sudo apt-get install openssh-server unclutter chromium-browser`
+  * `sudo apt-get install openssh-server vim unclutter chromium-browser unattended-upgrades update-notifier-common`
+1. Enable automatic security updates
+  * Go here to find an updated guide: https://help.ubuntu.com/community/AutomaticSecurityUpdates
+  * Follow the guide currently titled "Using the unattended-upgrades package"
+  * The very short version:
+    * `sudo dpkg-reconfigure -plow unattended-upgrades`
+    * `sudo vim /etc/apt/apt.conf.d/50unattended-upgrades`
+      * Uncomment the line `//Unattended-Upgrade::Automatic-Reboot "false";`
+      * And of course change the line to "true"
 1. Open Chrome
   * Settings -> Set Chrome as default browser
   * Settings -> Do not offer to save passwords